 The Substitution Augmentation Modification Redefinition (SAMR) model, developed by Dr Ruben Puentedura, offers a method of seeing how computer technology might impact teaching and learning.
 It shows a progression that adopters of educational technology often follow as they progress through teaching and learning with technology.

 It is a framework through which teachers can assess and evaluate the technology used in the classroom.
-As teachers move along the continuum, computer technology becomes more important in the classroom but at the same time becomes more invisibly woven into the demands of good teaching and learning.
+As teachers move along the continuum, computer technology becomes more important in the classroom and more invisibly woven into the demands of good teaching and learning.

-Diana Wilkes discusses how using the SAMR framework – substitution, augmentation, modification, and redefinition, helped shift teachers skills and ability from merely using ICTs, to making the best choices of technologies for their students' learning.
+Diana Wilkes discusses how using the SAMR framework – substitution, augmentation, modification, and redefinition helped shift teachers' skills and ability from merely using digital technologies, to making the best choices of technologies for their students' learning.

 Teacher Kate Friedwald explains how whole school PD at Wairakei School, based on the Teaching as Inquiry model, is being applied to ICT or some form of technology, and how through the SAMR model they are ensuring students get the best from their teaching.

 Ben Britton, lead teacher ICT at Wellington High School, discusses how they use the SAMR model to evaluate plan for effective use of technologies in the classroom.
 He explains the process of trial and error that they went through, and how they experimented with the SAMR model to find what worked best for them.

 Professional learning communities

 Teacher standards and e-learning